datahub-project/datahub/docs/dev-guides/tutorials/adding-terms.md

             field_match = True
             if fieldInfo.glossaryTerms:
                 if term_to_add not in [x.urn for x in fieldInfo.glossaryTerms.terms]:
-                    # this tag is not present
+                    # this term is not present
                     fieldInfo.glossaryTerms.terms.append(term_association_to_add)
                     need_write = True
             else: